vsu/weather-station-receiver/README.md

 (or a linux PC) over USB.
 The PIC microcontroller also provides 5 ADC inputs for analog sensors that can be polled from the server.
 The schematic is provided in KiCad format.

-The format Meade sensor bitstream has been reverse-engineered, although there are portions of the data that are unknown.
-I am not familiar with the encoding scheme, but after taking enough samples I was able to make enough sense out of it to extract the temperature and humidity values.
+I reverse-engineered the Meade sensor bitstream format, but have not been able to identify the purpose of some parts of the data.
+They are likely checksums, but without knowing the exact encoding or checksum algorithm it is difficult to know for certain.
+After taking enough samples, I was able to identify a pattern so as to extract the temperature and humidity values.

 The server is built using [netty](http://netty.io/) and configured to run as an [Apache commons daemon] (http://commons.apache.org/proper/commons-daemon/jsvc.html).
 You will need to install jsvc from your linux